curtank/gomongoengine/README.md

   return string.LowerCase(name)
 }
 ```
-the collection in database will be a
+the collection in database will be a,and the colletionname func is not visable for the beginer,we provide a basic func
+which transform "UserName" to "user_name" collection name
 ### fuzzy search with struct tag
 ```go
 type A struct{